gecko0307/gscript3/README.md

 Work-in-progress third iteration of GScript, a mini scripting language for D. Future successor of [GScript2](https://github.com/gecko0307/gscript2).

+GScript3 is a concurrent dynamically-typed language aimed at easy embedding and extending.

 ## Development Roadmap
 * [x] VM
 * [x] Parser